Daniel-KM/Omeka-S-module-OaiPmhRepository/README.md

 ### Map properties

 This option allows to expose any metadata as another one.
-The default mapping maps Bibliographic Ontology into Dublin Core.
-It can be improved or adapter if needed.
+The [default mapping] maps Bibliographic Ontology (bibo) and Friend of a Friend (foaf) into Dublin Core.
+Of course is not perfect, but you can adapt it to your real data.
+See the default For foaf, a [spreadsheet] can help to improve the mapping.

 ### Metadata for mets (item and media)